river-veek/scroll-saver-old/README.md

 ----------------------------------------------------------------------------------
 **Notes**:
 - This extension will only work for the Google Chrome browser.
-- This repository is currently a work in progress; functionality subject to change.
+- This project is currently a work in progress; functionality subject to change.

 **Known Bugs**:
 - Scroll Saver does not function properly when viewing PDFs.
-- Selecting the same saved location option 2 or more times will not bring the
+- Selecting the same saved location more than once will not bring the
-  user to that location.
+  user back to that location.
-    - To combat this, select another location and then click on the previous
+    - To circumvent this, select another location and then click on the previous
       location.

 ## Contact Info